 Access: Parts of the site are uneven and can become muddy.

 Opening Times: Open 10am-5pm daily from April to October.
 From October to March Finchale is open from 10am-4pm.
 View details.

 Parking: There is a charged car park on site, not managed by English Heritage.

 Plan a Great Day Out

-St Godric supposedly founded Finchale Priory and devoted himself to Christianity after a visit to Lindisfarne Priory.
-The spiritual atmosphere of Lindisfarne Priory on Holy Island is just under a two hour drive away.
+St Godric supposedly founded Finchale Priory and devoted himself to Christianity after a visit to Lindisfarne Priory, which is on Holy Island just under a two hour drive away.

 English Heritage cares for over 400 historic buildings, monuments and places - from world-famous prehistoric sites to grand medieval castles, from Roman forts on the edges of empire to a Cold War bunker.
 Through these, we bring the story of England to life for over 10 million people each year.
 The English Heritage Trust is a charity, no. 1140351, and a company, no. 0744722, registered in England.

 - 66% Self-generated income